 How they Made Rappie Pie in 1965 is a narrative story I’m developing for an audio vinyl/digital work.
 The story is told by Tante Claire and Grand-pére Anselm.
-The setting is Christmas Eve 1965 in an Acadien village somewhere in L’acadie.
+The setting is Christmas Eve 1965 in a village somewhere in L’acadie.
 It recounts how rappie pie was made in the time before frozen rappure was available and how the sacred meal of the Sang-Mêlés Acadien came to be.

 Tante Claire begins:

 “This is a story from more than fifty years ago.
 Its Christmas Eve and the whole family have gathered at Grand-père Anselm’s house to make the rappie pie before going to midnight mass.

 Everybody is there as you can see, Grand-père, Grand-mère Louise, Uncle Georgie, Uncle Matt, Uncle Paul, Tante Louise, Tante Yvonne, Tante Catherine, my cousins, Gerald, Mark, Donny, Louise and me, Claire, I’m back home for Christmas from nursing school in Halifax.
 The little ones are next door with Tante Louise á Melbourn, they’re too young to stay up for midnight mass.

 We should all be fasting before communion tonight, but the temptation is too strong at Christmas time so we will all have to confess on Tuesday.
 Père Michael will laugh when he hears all our confessions, everyone in the village will be guilty of this transgression except Tante Genesta.